Persian mythology: The fourth quarter

-Mythological history of Iran
+National history of Iran

-Pishdadian dynasty: Pishdadians are the first dynasty of Iranian history according to mythological texts, which are related to Kay Lohrasp.
+Pishdadian dynasty: Pishdadians are the first dynasty of Iranian national history, which are related to Kay Lohrasp.
 This series of kings who brought the beginning of human civilization to Iranians and were able to record fire and use of metals and other living things and capturing the court in their records.
 It starts from Kay Lohrasp and ends at Garshasp.
-However, all these are mythological characters in the Avesta, and in the Zoroastrian texts of the Sasanian period, they are gods of the Izder race.
+However, the mythological characters described in the Avesta, and in the Zoroastrian texts of the Sasanian period, are gods of the Izder race.

 Statue of Arash, Sa'dabad Complex.

 Kayanian dynasty: The Kayanians are the second mythological dynasty of Iran, which in Ferdowsi's Shahnameh is equal to the epic periods.
 It starts with Kay Kawad and ends with the possessors.
 In this period, Zoroastrian religion is presented and we see fundamental changes in the mythological history of Iran.
 The most important events of this period are related to Iran and Turan wars.
 The story of Arash belongs to the narratives of this period.
 In the Shahnameh, it is associated with the epic, and in it Rostam, who is a less prominent character in Zoroastrian texts, rises to the top.
 These kings were probably considered the local kings of eastern Iran.
 Al-Biruni has compared the Achaemenids to the Kayanians in his works.
 However, it is clear that the last Kiyan king who is defeated by Alexander in mythological texts is the same Darius III of Achaemenid.

-A fusion of mythological history and real history: This period corresponds to the time when the Iranian mythological narrative coincides with concrete historical data such as stone inscriptions and Greek texts; It means the fall of Iran at the hands of Alexander.
-However, the Iranian narrative considered the reign of Alexander and the Greeks to be very short, and did not assume any time for the Seleucids, it also estimated the period of 450 years of rule of the Parthians to be only 200 years.
-The final data of the Parthian era in Iranian mythology deals with the battle between Artabanus IV and Ardeshir I, which is the same as what was found in Latin and Armenian texts.
+Myth-based history and actual history are fused.
+This period corresponds to the time when the Iranian mythological narrative coincides with concrete historical data such as stone inscriptions and Greek texts.
+It means the fall of Iran at the hands of Alexander.
+However, the Iranian narrative considered the reign of Alexander and the Greeks to be short, and did not assume any time for the Seleucids, it also estimated the period of 450 years of rule of the Parthians to be only 200 years.
+The final data of the Parthian era in Iranian mythology deals with the battle between Artabanus IV and Ardeshir I, which is the same as that found in Latin and Armenian texts.
 After that, the Sassanid period begins, and they are introduced as descendants of the Kayanians.

-Life & Afterlife
+Afterlife

-The one who chose to follow Ahura Mazda, would live a good life with others, and the one who chose Ahriman, will become a source of strife.
-Death is a journey to the afterlife, and the soul of the dead person has to cross the Chinvat Bridge.
-Good souls found the bridge to be a wide road leading to heaven, and for bad souls who chose to follow Ahriman during their life, they fell from the bridge into hell.
+The followers of Ahura Mazda, would live a good life.
+Followers of Ahriman would become a source of strife.
+Death was thought of as a journey to the afterlife.
+The soul of the deceased would has to cross the Chinvat Bridge.
+Good souls found the bridge to be a wide road leading to heaven.
+Bad souls who chose to follow Ahriman during their lives fell from the bridge into hell.